Collection is open to the public.

 Collection must be used in Special Collections & University Archives Reading Room.

-The collection consists of 58 bound volumes collecting Lockley's "Impressions and Observations of a Journal Man" columns.
+The collection consists of 58 bound volumes of collecting Lockley's "Impressions and Observations of the Journal Man" columns.
 These columns are generally biographical sketches of and conversations with Oregon pioneers and citizens.
 The columns are arranged alphabetically by subject's last name.

-"Lockley wrote many books—including Oregon Folks, Oregon's Yesterdays, Oregon Trail Blazers, and Oregon Outdoors, in addition to articles and stories for the American Magazine, Collier's, McClure's, Sunset, and other magazines.
+"Lockley wrote many books including Oregon Folks, Oregon's Yesterdays, Oregon Trail Blazers, and Oregon Outdoors, in addition to articles and stories for American Magazine, Collier's, McClure's, Sunset, and other magazines."

 "After Lockley's death on October 15, 1958, Pendleton native Mike Helm worked with the hundreds of interviews and documents that Lockley had collected from Oregon pioneers in the 1920s and 1930s.
 Conversations with Pioneer Women (1981) and Conversations with Pioneer Men(1981, 1996) are a tribute to Lockley's dedication to Oregon history and a significant resource on early Oregon settlers."